Who Are We?

 What is your percentage?

-Non-Union actors it is 13% of all theatrical projects.
+Union actors it is 13% of all theatrical projects.

 What do you do for Union Actors?

-• Increase Audition Performances.
+• Increase your chances of Audition requests.

-• Increase On-Set Performances.
+• Optimize your On-Set Performances.

 • Give you the best deal by negotiate contracts with a licensed Entertainment Business Attorney.